What is Cloud Computing

 Types of Cloud Computing

 There are many different types of cloud computing that one must learn about.
 These types can be segregated into different types.
 Each of these cater to distinct business needs and offer ranging levels of flexibility, security and control.
-The common types to learn are-
+The three common types to learn are -

 A private cloud is one that is particularly dedicated to a single organization.
 It presents greater control over infrastructure and data.
 It can easily be hosted by a third-party provider or on-premises.
 These types of clouds are apt for businesses having stringent regulatory and security requirements.